Youssef-Ahmed-01/Lexical_Analyzer/README.md

 First Compiler phase that analyze C++ like code, and give every symbol a type and detect lexical errors

+the code.txt file contain comments and unreadable code just as example.

 ## Usage